Move Up Guidelines

 11. Anyone using the Practice Range will be required to shoot from the designated stake provided.
 Anyone shooting from behind the stake may be subject to losing their privileges and disqualification from the event.

-12. Should a competitor be unable to participate, their entry fees may be transferred to another event.
-A request for a refund will require a processing fee of $10.00 that will be deducted from any fees refunded.
+12. Should a competitor be unable to participate, their entry fees will be credited to their ASA account for use at another event.
+A request for a refund will incur an administrative fee of $10.00 that will be deducted from any fees refunded.
 Entry fees will not be refunded or credited if a competitor competes at any point in the event, leaves the competition early after their class shooting time was extended by the Tournament Director, or due to disqualification.

 13. Shooters may not be on any range that they have been assigned to shoot in unknown distance competition before they compete.
 Anyone who is found to be in violation of this restriction will not be allowed to shoot any competition range that they were on and will receive a score of zero for each range they visited.
 This restriction does not apply to competitors that are walking through a range to get to or from their assigned range.
 It also does not apply to ranges that are being used for team competition or for parents of youth class competitors (supervising parents are not allowed to leave the spectator viewing area if they will be competing on that range.)